toolkit-for-ynab/toolkit-for-ynab/src/common/res/features/HOW_TO_BUILD_FEATURES.md

 Features l10n
 -------------
 L10n is done via [Crowdin service](https://crowdin.com/project/toolkit-for-ynab).
-To add strings for l10n you should be a manager there or ask one to do it.
+To add strings for l10n you should be a manager and there or ask one to do it.
+You should also have crowdin API key to use automatization.
 Adding is done in 4 steps:

 - Go to [project settings](https://crowdin.com/project/toolkit-for-ynab/settings#files) and download sourse ```en.json``` file.
 - Add your strings in english to it like so ```"toolkit.hiThere": "Hi there!",``` and upload back.
 - Localize your strings or just leave for future l10n.
 Anyway you should update Toolkit l10n strings with command ```./get_l10ns CROWDIN_KEY``` from project root.
+This will rebuild l10ns, download them, make some edits to downloaded files while moving them around and generate appropriate ```settings.json``` for l10n feature.
 - Use l10n string in your feature .js files like so
 ```javascript
 (ynabToolKit.l10nData && ynabToolKit.l10nData["toolkit.hiThere"]) || 'DEFAULT'
 ```
+q